CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 - Task 01: Create a mail flow rule to encrypt messages from the Finance department
 - Task 02: Add a disclaimer to encrypted messages
-- Task 03: Enable the mail flow rule  behavior
+- Task 03: Enable the mail flow rule
 - Task 04: Validate message encryption

 ## Task 1 – Create a mail flow rule to encrypt messages from the Finance department